Dr. Greene's Answer

 The most common perpetrator of sexual abuse is either a family member or a close friend of the family.
 Sexual abuse by a stranger is quite uncommon.

 Sexual abuse commonly comes to light through the child’s disclosing the incident of sexual contact to a trusted adult.
 Historically, a child’s word was not taken seriously.
 Over the last twenty years, the pendulum swung to the opposite extreme; if a child described sexual contact it was considered a fact, and the volunteering of such information was considered very strong legal evidence.
 Recently, the pendulum has returned to a more balanced position: take it very seriously whenever a child mentions sexual contact, but understand that not everything said necessarily mirrors physical reality.
 It is important to listen to your child and bring up any and all concerns to your pediatrician who can then take appropriate next steps.

-The best way to clarify a situation such as you have described is to have your child examined by a sexual abuse specialist in.
+The best way to clarify a situation such as you have described is to have your child examined by a sexual abuse specialist.
 Most children’s hospitals have a sexual abuse team or will be able to refer you to a specialist in your area.
 (The two hospitals that offer this service in your area are Santa Clara Valley Medical Center in San Jose and the Keller Center at San Mateo Medical Center).
 Your pediatrician can also help you navigate where best to take your child for an evaluation.